Photo of sick boy on floor roils British election campaign

 Similar loopholes were exploited by Russian trolls during the 2016 U.S. presidential election.

-The editor of the Yorkshire Post, which published the original story, stood by its reporting and posted on his Twitter feed a response he wrote to a reader left bewildered by the claims and counterclaims.
+The editor of The Yorkshire Post, which published the story that first appeared in the Yorkshire Evening Post, stood by its reporting and posted on his Twitter feed a response he wrote to a reader left bewildered by the claims and counterclaims.

 “I do hope we are not too late to help people like her, so unfairly manipulated and discombobulated by cynical social media messaging driven by dark forces,” editor James Mitchinson tweeted.